All About STI Tests

 Rapid STI test without laboratory evaluation

-As the name suggests, STI rapid tests are quick tests.
-They are inexpensive, anonymous, easy to carry out and will give you a result within minutes of testing.
+STI rapid tests are inexpensive, anonymous, easy to carry out and will give you a result within minutes of testing.
 However, their reliability is often insufficient and most GPs will request a second test before initiating treatment for an STI.
-This is especially true if a partner of yours has had a positive STI test and therefore asks you to get tested.
-In this case, a self-test with laboratory evaluation is strongly recommended over a rapid test.

 STI self-test with laboratory evaluation

-A self-STI test with laboratory evaluation is the most reliable way to test yourself for STIs in the comfort of your own home.
-In contrast to the rapid STI test, a false test result is almost impossible, because after you have carried out the self-test, you send your test to a laboratory, which evaluates your test.
+A self-test where the sample is sent to a laboratory for analysis is the most reliable way to test yourself for STIs from home.
 This is similar to methods used by doctor’s offices and sexual health clinics, which often involve taking a sample in the office and then sending the sample to a laboratory.
 This method better ensures that the result is accurate, and will also inform you if your test result is invalid for any reason.
-One reason for an invalid test result can be incorrect sample collection.
+For example, one reason for an invalid test result can be that not enough material is collected.
 With a rapid test without laboratory evaluation, some people may interpret an invalid test result as a negative result, when that is not the case.
 With laboratory-evaluated STI tests, you can be assured your test result is accurate.

 Homed-IQ only offers STI self-tests with laboratory evaluation.
-All of our partner labs are licensed and your testing process is 100% anonymous.
+All of our partner labs are licensed and certified, and your testing process is 100% anonymous.

 How is a home STI test performed?